ballerina-attic/module-storeforward/src/storeforward/Module.md

 ### 4. Scheduled message forwarding

-When you need to trigger message forwarding at a specific time of the day, or at a specific time every day, every week, you can specify a cron.
+When you need to trigger message forwarding at a specific time of the day, or at a specific time every day or every week, you can specify a cron.

-There is a question how many messages to process once forwarding triggered because there can be millions of messages on the store.
+There is a question how many messages to process once forwarding is triggered because there can be millions of messages on the store.
 You can specify that by `batchSize` (default = 1).
 The interval between two message forwards is configured by `forwardingInterval` (default = 0).

 >Note: When `batchSize` is configured to -1 the processor will poll messages until the store becomes empty.
 When there is
        no messages in store, processing will get stopped until next time it is triggered as per the cron specified.

-On how to construct cron expressions, refer (here)[http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html].
+On how to construct cron expressions, refer [here](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html).

 Sample config: Trigger at 3.45 P.M everyday and forward all messages on store, one message per 3 seconds.